collocations.org

 The engagement of the two tennis stars made headline news.

-2. the headlines: main news stories on TV/radio
+2. (the headlines) main news stories on TV/radio

 news

-VERB + HEADLINE
+VERB + THE HEADLINES

-Let''s just hear the news headlines.
+Let's just hear the news headlines.

 look at, see, watch